-This is tailored to adults who have Aspergers and recently were diagnosed, but the list can apply to many ages and many conditions other than Aspergers Syndrome.
+This is tailored to adults who were diagnosed with Aspergers, but the list can apply to many ages and many conditions other than Aspergers Syndrome.

-20 Things Not to Say to a Person with Aspergers
+20 Things Not to Say to a Person on the Autism Spectrum

 1. Everyone feels like that sometimes.